Joshua-R-Yi/webscraping/README.md

 ### Project 1: BeautifulSoup
-The billboardhot100.py utilizes python beautifulsoup library to scrape the [Billboard Hot 100](https://www.billboard.com/charts/hot-100/) from each week and stores them into excel and csv files.
+The billboardhot100.py utilizes Python BeautifulSoup library to scrape the [Billboard Hot 100](https://www.billboard.com/charts/hot-100/) from each week and stores them into excel and csv files.

 ### Project 2: Selenium
-The login.py utilizes python selenium to automate the login process on [Hardware World](https://www.hardwareworld.com/), and then navigates to the motor oils section to store all the products into excel and csv files
+The login.py utilizes Python Selenium to automate the login process on [Hardware World](https://www.hardwareworld.com/), and then navigates to the motor oils section to store all the products into excel and csv files, which are then inserted into a MySQL database

 ### Note:
 - This script is for educational purposes only.
 Please respect the website's terms of service and avoid excessive scraping that could overload their servers.